 Diversity, Equity and Inclusion are Fundamental Values at JRI

-Jenese Brownhill, LICSW
+Jenese Brownhill, Co-Chair of LICSW

 At JRI, diversity, equity, and inclusion are fundamental values shaping every part of the organization and its functions.

-As the United States facies a necessary and unprecedented confrontation with its history of racial injustice, we now see the existing inequalities more clearly.
+As the United States faces a necessary and unprecedented confrontation with its history of racial injustice, we now see the existing inequalities more clearly.
 JRI recognizes this and is committed to addressing these challenges through innovative thinking, focused action, and targeted investments in its employees and communities.
 Our strategic effort to create a welcoming and supportive environment for Black, Indigenous, and People of Color, and other underrepresented groups is crucial to fostering a workplace that benefits everyone.
 At JRI, we believe our actions also benefit society as a whole.

 JRI’s commitment to DEI is reflected in formal systems that complement the employee resource groups created during the pandemic.
 The Diversity Accountability Leadership Group fosters groups and committees that provide safe places for employees to raise concerns.
 This group also reviews policies, training, and care plans to ensure they are equitable, inclusive, and effective for a diverse population.
 The organization’s intensive foster care training program is currently undergoing such a review, as did the Building Communities of Care curriculum.